Why is my dog freaking out at night? There are a number of reasons dogs can’t sleep through the night:

 Different dog breeds have different energy levels, but energy also decreases with age.
 Although every dog is different, the truth all owners would agree with is that a tired dog is a good dog.
 Getting enough exercise is a great way to help a pooch fall asleep easily.
 Lack of activity can easily leave you wondering why is my dog freaking out at night?

-If a dog seems excited, hyper, and edgy in the evening, the root of the problem might be boredom and lack of stimulation.
+, hyper, and edgy in the evening, the root of the problem might be boredom and lack of stimulation.
 It simply means that he’s been snoozing too much during the day and now he’s ready to play.
 We should rethink the kind of activities we offer to our dogs and the interaction we have with them.
 By giving our dogs plenty of chances to exercise and keeping them busy and engaged, we ensure a good night’s sleep both for them and us.

 My dog and I go for long, vigorous walks, we play fetch, we constantly learn new tricks and we search for hidden objects around the house.
 These help him burn the built-up energy.
 By the end of the day, he finds it much easier to relax and fall asleep.